brendanjmeade/parsli/README.md

 ## Introduction

-Parsli is a VTK based viewer for fault system kinematics that enables fast exploration and export of time animation.
+Parsli is a VTK+trame based viewer for fault system kinematics that enables fast exploration and export of time animation.

 ## Getting started